 4. Pack it well

 Remember how hardside suitcases have few, if any, pockets?
 One way to compensate is to use packing cubes.
-These are lightweight sleeves and cube-shaped pouches designed to compress and hold a variety of clothing and gear neatly in your suitcase.
+These are lightweight sleeves or cube-shaped pouches designed to compress and hold a variety of clothing and gear neatly in your suitcase.
 In fact, cubes are the No. 1 seller on eBags.
-A three-piece eBags Packing Cubes set starts at $19.99 and is well worth the investment.
+A three-piece eBags Packing Cubes set starts at $22.99 and is well worth the investment.
 I’m also a fan of Genius Pack, a tidy, multifunctional, 22-inch carry-on with designated compartments.
 The case includes a space that squishes your dirty laundry, freeing up more packing space, and integrates a portable mobile charger, mini-speakers, umbrella, packing checklist and more.
-Basically you can live out it for $198.
+Basically you can live out of it for $238.

 5. Never pay retail